-This URL obviously does not have “fantasy” in it, so this should be a solution to many.
+These two URLs obviously does not have “fantasy” in it, so this should be a solution to many.
 If this doesn’t work, your company is doing a great job blocking your content, and there’s nothing else we can do.

 Utilizing our Database/MyGuru app for News & Injury Updates

 There are now several ways in which you can access current news, notes, and injury updates.
 Here’s an overview: